R1c4rdCo5t4/fcul-mei-notes/1sem/DSof/cheat-sheet.md

 		- **Encapsulation**: fields and methods within a single unit to ensure that the internal workings are protected from outside interference
 	- **Separation of Concerns:** each element focused on a specific aspect/functionality
 	- **Abstraction:** avoid repetition and improve code reuse
+- **Architectural Drivers**
+	- Critical requirements and constraints that shape the system's architecture
 - **Complexity Metrics**
 	- **Halstead Volume:** based on number of operators and operands
 	- **Cyclomatic Complexity:** number of linearly independent paths through the code - used to increase test coverage